o2-qrz/neural-shorts/README.md

 Visuals: Out of nowhere, a flock of birds hits the noisy group of young locusts.
 Wings, claws, and flying debris fill the air.
 The birds greedily snap up the loud decoys on the fly.

 Action: While the birds are completely distracted by the bloody feast in mid-air, the Leader lands in absolute silence on a hidden, juicy branch of the green tree.
 He folds his wings, bites into a fresh leaf, and starts eating quietly, entirely alone.
 The camera slowly zooms out into total blackness.
+******
+Perfect.
+No hints, no tech jargon, and no meta-metaphors [1.1].
+We leave the code out of it and let the readers find the deeper meaning themselves.

+Here is the clean, raw story of the locusts, written in plain English for your Notepad and GitHub repository neural-shorts [1.1].

+📈 THE TIMELINE OF THE SWARM

+Phase 1 (The Feast): The entire swarm lands on the farmer's field, blindly destroying every single green leaf under maximum speed.

+Phase 2 (The Leader's Scan): The Swarm Leader flies higher, notices that the food is running out, and spots a single lush green tree far away.

+Phase 3 (The Quiet Shift): While the others are busy fighting for the last crumbs, the Leader silently leaves the field and heads for the tree.

+Phase 4 (The Shield): The Leader takes a small group of loud, young locusts along.
+They serve as a noisy distraction to trigger the birds, keeping the Leader safe.
+****